-Bitrate is the amount of bandwidth used to encode the video data.
-A higher video bitrate means more bandwidth and higher resulting accuracy of encoding.
+Bitrate is the amount of bandwidth used to encode the photo/video data.
+A higher bitrate means more bandwidth and higher resulting accuracy of encoding.
 Setting the bitrate for example x2 higher than the default of your camera can dramatically improve the detail preservation and avoid repeated noise as well.
-Using higher bitrate essentially makes the video codec less aggressive.
+Using higher bitrate essentially makes the image/video codec less aggressive.

-To make your video look better try (1) to decrease or disable the camera noise reduction and (2) to increase the bitrate of the video codec, if these options are offered in your video camera.
-These measures can better preserve the original video data and help the post-processing tools such as Neat Video deliver better results faster and easier for you.
+To make your images and video look better try (1) to decrease or disable the camera noise reduction and (2) to increase the bitrate of the emaige/video codecs, if these options are offered in your camera.
+These measures can better preserve the original image/video data and help the post-processing tools such as Neat Image and Neat Video deliver better results faster and easier for you.
 Compare the results obtained in this scenario with those produced by the camera using the default settings and choose what you prefer.

-Neat Video can be adjusted to your own liking.
+Neat Image and Neat Video can be adjusted to your own liking.
 You can decide how much noise you want to remove if you prefer more or less noise in the luminance or color channels to be preserved.
-Also, Neat Video helps you to fine-tune the noise profile for more accurate denoising.
+Also, both filters help you to fine-tune the noise profile for more accurate denoising.
 The noise reduction done in post-production can always be disabled if necessary.
 Even if the filtered clip has already been exported, you can go back to the edit, turn the denoiser off or re-adjust it and do another export.
 You have this option when the noise is kept intact by the camera.

-In-cam noise reduction is a quick way to deal with noise in the video.
-However, it can reduce the quality of your video: you may lose some of the fine details.
+In-cam noise reduction is a quick way to deal with noise in the image/video.
+However, it can reduce the quality of your image/video: you may lose some of the fine details.
 In-cam noise reduction and codec can also make it harder to remove the residual and repeated noise left behind.

-Neat Video as an in-post denoiser will take some of your time for adjusting filters and rendering, but the quality of the final product will be better.
+Neat Video and Neat Image as in-post denoisers will take some of your time for adjusting filters and rendering, but the quality of the final product will be better.
 It can also help with flicker, jitter of details and some other problems you may run into, so you will be able to get a few birds with one stone.

-We believe that it is better to use Neat Video instead of in-cam noise reduction to have your shots neat and noise-free.
+We believe that it is better to use Neat Image and Neat Video instead of in-cam noise reduction to have your shots neat and noise-free.
 Try that and make your own choice.